noamzaks/code-battles/docs/source/setting-up-event.rst

 This will show up in the tournament table and after someone wins a simulation.

-Additionally, if you use car company themed teams, you can upload `public/images/teams/TEAM_NAME-side.png` and that side profile of the winner's car will drive from the left of the screen to the right of it.
+Additionally, if you use car company themed teams, you can upload `public/images/teams/TEAM_NAME-side.png` and that side profile of the winner's car will drive from the left edge of the screen to the right edge.